 As we know by now that ISRO was formed in 1969.
 The first Indian satellite was Aryabhata.
 It was built by the ISRO and launched with the help of the Soviet Union on April 19, 1975.
-In the year 1980, Rohini was laucnhed, it was the first satellite to be successfully placed in the orbit by SLV-3, that was an Indian made launch vehicle.
-ISRO has time and again proved that it completely stand by the vision to ‘harness space technology for national development’.
-On May 20, 1992 ISRO launched Augmented Satellite Launch Vehicle (ASLV) & Insat – 2A.
+In the year 1980, Rohini was launched, it was the first satellite to be successfully placed in orbit by SLV-3, which was an Indian made launch vehicle.
+ISRO has time and again proved that it completely stand by the vision to ‘harness space technology for national development.
+On May 20, 1992, ISRO launched Augmented Satellite Launch Vehicle (ASLV) & Insat – 2A.
 Former Indian President and Missile scientist Late A.P.J.
-Abdul Kalam had headed the SLV-3 project at ISRO, and later moved to DRDO to direct India’s missile programme.
+Abdul Kalam had headed the SLV-3 project at ISRO and later moved to DRDO to direct India’s missile programme.

 Operation Centers of ISRO

 ISRO works through a regional network of centres.
 Check out the location of ISRO’s Operation Centers.

 - All the sensors and payloads are built at the Ahmedabad Space Applications Centre.